 3. Cute Baby Ducks (aka Ducklings)

-There wasn’t sound with this video originally, but you can almost hear the pitter-patter of their cute baby duck feet, can’t you?
+There wasn’t sound with this video originally, but you can almost hear the pitter-patter of these cute baby animals’ duck feet, can’t you?

 Fun Duck Fact: A typical duck egg takes just under 30 days to hatch.
 Which as you know, gives us even more baby animals to ogle.
 A win for ducks, and win for me and you, am I right?